Chester Turner

-Early life
+Personal life

-Turner was born in Warren, Arkansas.
+Turner was born on November 5, 1966, in Warren, Arkansas.
 He moved to Los Angeles with his mother when he was five years old after his parents separated.
-He attended public schools in Los Angeles and dropped out of high school.
+He attended public schools in Los Angeles and attended Locke High School until dropping out.
 Working for Domino's Pizza as a cook and delivery person as a young man, he lived with his mother until she moved to Utah.
 After that, he moved around to different homeless shelters and missions.
+In 1992, Turner began dating Felicia Collier, with whom he had one child.
+Turner has fathered a total of four children with separate women, some of whom were raised by his mother after his arrest.